Protect your Freedom

 -

-Learn the five check boxes for JUSTIFIABLE USE OF FORCE
+The five check boxes for JUSTIFIABLE USE OF FORCE

 -

-Defense of Others and it's legal boundaries
+Defense of Others

 -

-Defense of Property and it's recent Florida legal twist
+Defense of Property with a Florida twist

 -